The Smart ForTwo will return, albeit with a new name

-New Smart #2: Beijing Motor Show concept will offer sneak peek at ForTwo successor
+New Smart #2 city car heavily hinted at by this outlandish concept

-The Smart Concept #2 will offer a clear look at the successor to the iconic ForTwo city car that’s arriving later this year
+The successor to the iconic Smart ForTwo city car is arriving later this year, and should look almost identical to this over-the-top concept

-The all-new, pocket-sized Smart #2 – the long-awaited successor to the brand’s famous ForTwo city car – is due to make its world debut later this year.
-But we’re getting a sneak peek on Wednesday thanks to a concept version, aptly named the Concept #2.
+Attention lovers of comically small cars!
+This is the Smart Concept #2 and it offers us our first proper look at the successor to the pocket-sized Smart ForTwo city car, which will make its world debut later this year.

-Smart only announced it was returning to its city car origins in September 2025 and released images of the new #2 testing not long after.
-However, to keep up guessing about the final design, the prototypes we saw were sporting the body of the old ForTwo as a disguise.
+As well as being one of the smallest electric cars on sale, the new Smart #2 could be one of the most affordable as we expect it to cost around £20k.

+We knew the new model would be sticking very close to the ultra-compact dimensions and unconventional nature of the ForTwo, but we didn’t know exactly how close until we saw this concept.

-At least those pictures, and these sketches of the Concept #2, prove the new model will be sticking to the ForTwo’s ultra-compact dimensions, with almost non-existent overhangs at the front and rear, and the wheels pushed right out to the corners of the car.
-It’s also going to be a two-door, two-seater like its predecessor.
+The monobox shape, almost non-existent overhangs, angry expression on the front, wheels pushed right out to the corners of the car and even the bulging wheelarches were all elements that also defined its predecessor.

-According to Smart, the Concept #2 is going to be “unconventional”, just like the ForTwo was, and will stay true to its philosophy of ‘Love, Pure, Unexpected’.
-Supposedly, it “goes beyond clever practicality to become a natural extension of personal identity”, presumably to showcase the level of personalisation the production version will offer customers.
+The #2 is going to be a two-door, two-seater, just like the ForTwo as well, although the design has been refined and is supposed to stay true to the brand’s new philosophy of ‘Love, Pure, Unexpected’.

-The Concept #2 will be on display at the 2026 Beijing Motor Show and is sure to have features that won’t make it to the final production car.
-However, based on Smart’s most recent concepts, the showcar will look almost identical to the road-going model that we’re expecting to cost from around £20,000.
+The concepts of Smart’s #1 and #5 SUVs were both incredibly close to their respective production versions, and we’re certain it’ll be the same story with the #2.
+But there are some details that unsurprisingly won’t make it to the showroom model, like the pixel LEDs in the bumpers and the huge dished wheels with their transparent aero covers.

+Similarly, the Smart logo and various shapes debossed into the huge blanked-off grille, and the leather straps over the top, are almost certainly not being carried over the production version.
+But we are curious to see if the matte white and gold paint scheme does.

-While there will be lots of similarities with the old ForTwo, Smart says the new #2 will have a “fresh identity”, courtesy of the Mercedes-Benz design team, which is crafting the styling and interior.
-The car will also sit on a brand-new platform called the Electric Compact Architecture (ECA), use a next-generation electric drivetrain and offer “an urban driving experience that is unlike anything else”, the company says.
+We don’t yet know what the interior of the Smart #2 will look like, but underneath it will sit on a brand-new platform called the Electric Compact Architecture (ECA), use a next-generation electric drivetrain and offer “an urban driving experience that is unlike anything else”, the company says.

 Smart is an electric-only brand in Europe and it’s not expected to change that anytime soon.
 Making the #2 an electric car won’t just align with the company’s sustainability mantra, but will also make the car easier to package and build.